 See Vitamins and Minerals section below.

 D-Mannose Powder (in my smoothie)

 (NOW Brand, iHerb code NOW-02809) I add ½ tsp to my daily morning smoothie (provides 1 g or 1,000 mg d-mannose), to help prevent urinary tract infections; it is the simple sugar in cranberry that is known for this benefit.
 Very little of it is metabolized by the body; instead it is rapidly excreted with the urine, healing all the way from kidney to urethra (this is supported by clinical studies, per the NOW label).
 When I’m not doing a smoothie (such as when I’m doing a veggie-juice fast), I mix it with unsweetened cranberry juice and add a couple drops of liquid stevia extract to add a bit of sweetness.

 I get this from Swan Valley Herbs; it comes as a dry herb mixture (Mugwort, Pau D’Arco, and Fennel), from which I make the tea with filtered water.
 I drink 3 servings daily for a week, then take a 3-week break to avoid developing a food sensitivity to mugwort.
 During that 3-week break, I take caprylic acid all 3-weeks, and S. boulardi (a probiotic that helps keep candida in-check) for 2 weeks.
-See Mugwort Tea from Swan Valley Herbs for brewing Instructions for brewing (link is to my recipe on Cat’s Kitchen).
+See my article Mugwort Tea from Swan Valley Herbs for brewing Instructions for brewing.

 Mushroom powders (in my smoothie):